kazupon/node-mappedbuffer/README.md

 # node-mappedbuffer

-Buffer to store the memory that is mapped by the `mmap`
+Mapped buffer by the `mmap` for Node.js.

 This project is an experiment.